samsledje/markdown-media-tracker/README.md

 After creating the file, you can open the same folder as a vault in Obsidian and use the Bases feature to view your library as a table or cards.
 The generated `.base` file defines a default set of views for All items, Books, and Movies and is safe to edit or replace later from within Obsidian.

+## Batch Operations

+The app supports efficient batch operations for managing multiple items at once:

+### Selection Mode

+Press **V** or click the selection icon to enter selection mode, where you can:

+- **Select Multiple Items**: Click items to toggle selection, or use **Ctrl/Cmd+A** to select all visible items
+- **Navigate While Selecting**: Use arrow keys or vim keys (H/J/K/L) to move between items, then press **Space** to toggle selection
+- **Visual Feedback**: Selected items are highlighted with a checkmark overlay

+### Batch Edit

+With items selected, click "Batch Edit" to apply changes to multiple items simultaneously:

+- **Supported Changes**: Type, author/director, year, rating, status, dates, and tags
+- **Add Tags**: Add new tags to all selected items (preserves existing tags)
+- **Remove Tags**: Remove specific tags from all selected items
+- **Progress Tracking**: Real-time progress indicator shows how many items have been updated
+- **Efficient Processing**: Changes are applied with throttled progress updates to minimize UI overhead
+- **Single Reload**: All changes are saved first, then the library reloads only once at the end

+### Batch Delete

+Delete multiple items at once:

+- **Confirmation Dialog**: Shows exactly how many items will be deleted before proceeding
+- **Progress Tracking**: Visual indicator during deletion process
+- **Efficient Processing**: Items are deleted sequentially with throttled progress updates
+- **Single Reload**: Library reloads only once after all deletions complete
+- **Safety Features**: Deleted items are moved to a `.trash` folder in Google Drive (can be manually restored from there)

+### Performance Notes

+Batch operations are optimized for large selections:

+- **Throttled Progress Updates**: Progress indicators update every 5-10 items instead of after each one, reducing UI re-renders
+- **Deferred Reloads**: The app only reloads the item list once after all operations complete
+- **Background Processing**: Operations continue even if you switch tabs (on supported browsers)
+- **Error Handling**: Individual item failures don't stop the entire batch operation

 ## Import & Export CSV

 - Export CSV: When you've selected a directory, click the "Export CSV" button in the header to download a CSV snapshot of your current library.
 Fields include title, type, author/director, year, rating, read/watched dates, tags, cover URL, and notes.
 - Import CSV: Click "Import CSV" and choose a CSV file exported from this app or a supported service.
 The app attempts to detect common formats (Goodreads for books, Letterboxd for movies) and will map columns to the internal item fields.
-Imported items are saved as individual `.md` files in the selected directory.
+Imported items are saved as individual `.md` files in the selected directory with optimized batch processing.
 - Goodreads: Export your "Bookshelf" CSV from Goodreads (My Books → Import/Export).
 The importer will look for columns like "Title", "Author", "My Rating", "My Review", and "Date Read" and map them to items.
 - Letterboxd: Export your CSV from Letterboxd (Settings → Data → Export).
 The importer will look for columns like "Name", "Year", "Your Rating", and "Date Watched" and map them to movie items.

 The importer uses simple heuristics and may not perfectly map every custom CSV.
 Review imported items and edit any missing details.
 Basic deduplication is performed by matching Title + Author; duplicates will be skipped.
-If your browser doesn't support the File System Access API, import will prompt you to select a directory first or use the `data/` folder as a fallback.
+Import operations use batch-optimized saving that prevents reloading after each individual item, significantly improving performance for large imports.

 ## Troubleshooting